danweitzel/autrian_polls/README.md

-# autrian_polls
+# Examining Austrian election polls

-Examining Austrian election polls
+This repository holds data and code for an analysis of Austrian election polls.